AlbertMircea/ProjectAda/README.md

 ## Installation Instructions

-To run the application, you first need to install JFrog.
+To run the application, you first need to install Node.Js Don't forget to update the path to npm and nodejs in the env variables, if your sistem doesn't recognize the command npm.

 1. **Clone the repository**
    ```bash